There are no guarantees in life.

 Your significant other tells you that they are thinking about leaving the relationship.
 You are devastated because you do not want the relationship to end.

-You can waste your physical and emotional energy by going after the person with frequently calls and texts, checking out their activity online, bothering your friends with your upset, losing sleep, not focusing on the job, and feeling depressed and anxious.
+You can waste your physical and emotional energy by going after the person with frequent calls and texts, checking out their activity online, bothering your friends with your upset, losing sleep, not focusing on the job, and feeling depressed and anxious.

-Notice that the first, ineffective approach is centered on trying to control the other and the second, healthy approach is centered on controlling and taking care of yourself.
+Notice that the first, ineffective approach is centered on trying to control the other, and the second, healthy approach is centered on controlling and taking care of yourself.

 This article was originally published at sentbeat.com.
 Reprinted with permission from the author.